chrislemke/deep-martin/README.md

 The other part is a self-made transformer.
 Here it is mainly about trying out different approaches.</p>
 <h4>Hugging Face</h4>
-<p>For using the Hugging Face implementation you need to provide a dataset.It needs to have one column with the normal version (<code>Normal</code>)
+<p>For using the Hugging Face implementation you need to provide a dataset.
+It needs to have one column with the normal version (<code>Normal</code>)
 and one for the simplified version (<code>Simple</code>).
 The <code>HuggingFaceDataset</code> class can help you with it.<br>To train a model you then simple run something like:<br></p>